 The solution depends on what Android version you've updated to - please see here for more info.

 3. Huge file, slow device

-Sometimes if a file is too big and your phone has trouble handling it.
+Sometimes, if a file is too big and your phone has trouble handling it, your downloads might end in error as well.
 It happens on older phones and on phones with older Android operating systems.
-The amount of applications you have opened at any given time consumes your device's resources, so if you feel your device being too slow could be the case, restart your phone/tablet and open FrostWire ONLY to see how it will run.
+A number of applications you have opened at any given time can consume your device's resources, so if you feel your device is being too slow that could be the case.
+Restart your phone/tablet and open FrostWire ONLY to see how it will run.

 4. Battery out during download